oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/actions.md

 ## normalize_value Action

-This action converts a value to a requested data type.
+This action converts an input value to a requested data type.

 The context class: [NormalizeValueContext](../../Processor/NormalizeValue/NormalizeValueContext.php).